StevenTammen/StevenTammen.github.io/pages/pants.md

    - Abrasion resistant nylon interiors
    - Upward facing pocket openings (allows storage of objects larger than pockets, kept in by forces of gravity)
    - Ability to get into pockets when sitting down
-- My personal pick is 6 pockets: 2 unzippered front slash pockets, 2 sealable back pockets, and two sealable cargo pockets.
+- My personal pick is 6 pockets: 2 unzippered front slash pockets, 2 sealable back pockets (velcro + buttons), and 2 sealable cargo pockets (velcro + buttons).
-   - buttons are more pickpocket proof than zippers, velcro, or snaps
+   - Buttons are more pickpocket proof than zippers, velcro, or snaps

 ## Zippers
 - For pocket closure, more secure than velcro, snaps/buttons, or deep pockets alone.
 Also quieter than velcro and snaps, and much less fiddly than buttons.
 Best mechanism for preventing things from falling out.